codemistic/Non-Code/README.md

 ## Contribution Types

 - Contribute through adding Documentations, Notes, Steps of particular deployments, Graphics showing flowcharts, roadmaps, orchestrations or architecture of any tool or software.
+- Note : DO NOT ADD CHEATSHEETS AND COPIED STUFF, CONTRIBUTE THROUGH ADDING YOUR OWN DOCUMENTATIONS, NOTES AND OTHER RESOURCES, COPIED CONTENT WILL LEAD IN MARKING SPAM AND YOUR DISQUALIFICATION.

 <h1 align="center">Made with ❤️ by Awesome Contributors</h1>